-We then watched the 1985 movie La Historia Oficial with subtitles in English and using these movie questions in English to keep students focused, and provide more discussion.
-It is rated R for some language, but all students and their parents signed a permission slip for class.
-It is a little slow, but does show the perspective of the desaparecidos from another side.
+We then watched the 1985 movie La Historia Oficial with subtitles in English and used movie questions in English to keep students focused, and provide more discussion.
+It is rated R for some languages, but all students and their parents signed a permission slip for class.
+It is a little slow but does show the perspective of the Desaparecidos from another side.

-For assessments we used materials from Martina Bex’s unit .
-Students used the interpersonal discussion questions cards as an informal assessment, while I circulated and listened.
+For assessments, we used materials from Martina Bex’s unit .
+Students used the interpersonal discussion question cards as an informal assessment, while I circulated and listened.
 Then individually they did the writing activity, where I just wanted them to write in Spanish about anything they learned from the unit.

 What are your favorite resources for teaching about La Guerra Sucia?